 The quantitative data collected will help us characterize the physical attributes of our trails, from steepness to tread width and obstacles.
 Ultimately, we hope to incorporate this information into trail descriptions, signage, and maps.

-Although this pilot project will take a few years to implement, each mile hiked is a step towards providing visitors with the information they need to make informed wayfinding and trail route decisions.
+Although this project will take a few years to implement, each mile hiked is a step towards providing visitors with the information they need to make informed wayfinding and trail route decisions.

 Tools of the Trade

 Staff use a variety of tools to survey trail attributes.
 Here’s a quick rundown of the equipment and its use:

 - Measuring tapes

 Used to measure clear tread width, the height of any tread obstacles, the dimensions of passing spaces and resting intervals, and the length of steep distances (greater than 5% grade).

 - Arrow 100 High Accuracy GPS receiver